UffizziCloud/quickstart-compose/README.md

 Running this workflow will create a [Uffizzi Cloud](https://uffizzi.com) account and project from your GitHub user and repo information, respectively.
 If you sign in to the [Uffizzi Dashboard](https://app.uffizzi.com/sign_in) you can view logs, password protect your Preview Environments, manage projects and team members, set role-based access controls, and configure single-sign on (SSO).

 Open-source projects preview for free on Uffizzi Cloud.
-All other accounts receive 10,000 preview minutes per month for free.
-If you exceed this amount, your Preview Environments will be paused unless you add a credit card.
-See [our pricing](https://uffizzi.com/pricing) for details or to request free access as an open-source maintainer.
+All other accounts can subscribe to our Starter or Pro plans.
+See [our pricing](https://uffizzi.com/pricing) for details.
+Or if you're an open-source maintainer, you can request free access as by sending an email to opensource@uffizzi.com.
 Alternatively, if you don't want to use Uffizzi Cloud, you can [install open-source Uffizzi](https://github.com/UffizziCloud/uffizzi_app/blob/develop/INSTALL.md) on your own Kubernetes cluster.

 ## Acceptable Use